Qqwy/elixir-map_diff/README.md

 # MapDiff

-  Calculates the difference between two (nested) maps.
+  Calculates the difference between two (nested) maps, and returns a map representing the _patch_ of changes.

   The idea is very simple:
   One of four things can happen to each key in a map: